anhthi-ieig/aws-docs/12. Management & Governance/AWS Control Tower.md

 ## AWS Control Tower - Set up and govern a secure, compliant multi-account environment

+- AWS Control Tower is a service that `enables you to enforce and manage governance rules for security, operations, and compliance` at scale `across all your organizations and accounts` in the AWS Cloud

-- AWS Control Tower offers the easiest way to `set up and govern a secure, multi-account AWS environment` with a dashboard
+- AWS Control Tower `orchestration extends the capabilities of AWS Organizations`.
+Provides a dashboard to manage accounts

-- It `establishes a landing zone` that is `based on best-practices blueprints, and it enables governance using guardrails` you can choose from a pre-packaged list

-- If you want to `create or manage your multi-account AWS environment with best practices`, use AWS Control Tower.
-It `offers prescriptive guidance to govern your AWS environment at scale`

 ## Landing Zone